Inherited a house and unsure what to do?

 What if multiple family members inherited a property?

 This is very common.
 Inherited properties often involve multiple heirs with different opinions, timelines, or financial situations.
-Our role is not to pressure anyone into decisions.
-We simply help families understand their options and provide a straightforward path forward if selling the property makes sense for everyone involved.
+My role is not to pressure anyone into decisions.
+I simply help families understand their options and provide a straightforward path forward if selling the property makes sense for everyone involved.